Learn More

 How are your events structured?

 Most events are three day (Friday, Saturday, Sunday).
 On Friday morning there is a HPDE session for all drivers registered to race in the event.
 During this session they may go on track in street cars, track cars and race cars.
 You can also go on track with a coach.
-Qualifying is held on Friday afternoon as well as a welcome drivers meeting for drivers new to AER.
-Friday wraps up with a cookout sponsored by one of our partners.
-Saturday and Sunday each have individual seven to nine hour races.
+A two hour qualifying race is held on Friday afternoon as well as a welcome drivers meeting for drivers new to AER.
+Saturday and Sunday each have individual eight hour races.

 Can I register for just the HPDE?